jgw96/Otter/README.md

 **Not familiar with Mastodon?
 [Learn More](https://joinmastodon.org/)**

-## Status: Currently In Public Alpha
+## Status: Currently In Public Beta

 <div>
   <img height="400px" src="/public/assets/screenshots/new/desktop-two.png" />